Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 | Compiled dictionary | 10000 | 18.824 ns | 0.0976 ns | 0.0913 ns |  0.63 |
 ```

 We can see that the compiled dictionary performs lookups about 1.6-2.8 times faster.
 While the performance of the hash table is consistent regardless of how many elements are in the dictionary, the expression tree implementation becomes slower as the dictionary gets bigger.
-This can potentially be further optimized by adding another level of switch expressions for indexing.
+This can potentially be further optimized by adding another switch expression layer for indexing.

 ## Parsing expressions